dOrgTech/docs/handbook/workflows/sourcing.md

      * Payments > Invoices > New Invoice >&#x20;
      * Add Contact (enter client details, leave eth address blank)  >
      * Go to payment method > Set the details (select the Account you created above as the payment destination; for tokens select USDC and DAI) > Send
 4. Continue to invoice on the agreed upon schedule.
-Regularly monitor the project's health through the _Communications Lead_ and _QA Lead_, making sure to step in and help resolve any issues that arise.
+Regularly monitor the project's health through the _Coordination Lead_ and _QA Lead_, making sure to step in and help resolve any issues that arise.